 6. Citrus Fruits

 How to Grow: Choose deep pots slightly larger than the root ball.
 Fill with a potting soil specific to citrus trees.
 Citrus needs a lot of sunlight, at least eight hours per day but preferably 12 hours.
 Keep the soil on the dry side, but still evenly watered.
-Citrus trees can move outside in the spring.
+Once the indoor gardening is done, citrus trees can move outside in the spring.

 Cautions: Citrus appreciates a humid climate, so mist the leaves or place near a humidifier occasionally.
 Avoid shock in the spring by slowly acclimating the plant to the outdoors, providing shade for a few days before exposing to full sun.